 If you are going to see the seals at Horsey, nothing quite prepares you for the sight that you’re faced with once over the dunes and onto the viewing platform which has been especially set up for the seal pup viewing during the winter months of late October through to February.

 It’s a really special treat, and Horsey Gap is probably the best place in Norfolk to see the seals in the winter as there are no limits as to how long you can stay, how far you can walk and how to spend your time there (though there are roped off areas which you must adhere to for the sake of the seals).

 The seals at Horsey usually start to have their pups in late October/early November and carry on until early February so there’s a big window of opportunity for you to visit.

 However, if you aren't in Norfolk in the winter months, then no worries.
 Watching the seals in Norfolk is an all year round activity.
-In the summer months it's mainly on the North Norfolk coast.
+In the summer months it's mainly on the North Norfolk coast so if you're in that part of Norfolk you can see them at Blakeney Point.
 You can find out more about other seal trips here.